Knee Strengthening Will Help Avoid Injuries

 Number of sets and repetitions: 2-3 sets of 15-20 reps with each leg

 Preventing Knee Injuries

 Knee injuries are to be avoided at all costs.
-And the best way to avoid knee injuries is to combine muscle rider fitness training while taking preventive measures.
+And the best way to prevent knee injuries is to combine muscle training while taking preventive measures.
 Because if your knees go bad, you might as well start shopping for a Side x Side.

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!